Published in

 There are two versions of the painting, The Madonna of the Rocks.
 In both versions of the Virgin of the Rocks, there is a slight difference.

-In the Paris one, the divine being pointed towards St. John and appeared to be looking straight out of the picture, not directly at the spectator.
+In the Paris one, the divine is pointed towards St. John and appears to be looking straight out of the picture, not directly at the spectator.
 Thus, the composition seems mysterious.
 Leonardo’s specialty in his works is to create a mystical appearance.
 If you compare the London version to the Paris one, you will see that the angel’s arm is lower, and she passively stares at St. John, reducing its impact.
 Additionally, the Virgin spreads her hand with a protective hover over the infant Jesus and gracefully looks towards John in motherly form in this version.
-The figures are also arranged in a triangle in a Renaissance form, creating a triangle that ties them together.
+The figures are also arranged in a triangle, tying them together.

 13. Portrait of Isabella d’Este.